Fair Cardholder Agreement

 You should get a receipt at the time you make a transaction using your Card.
 You agree to retain, verify, and reconcile your transactions and receipts.

-We may disclose information to third parties about your Card Account or the transactions you make:
+We may disclose information to third parties about your Card Account, Bank Account, or the transactions you make:

 - If you give us your written permission; or

-If we do not properly complete a transaction to or from your Card Account on time or in the correct amount according to our Agreement with you, we will be liable for your losses.
+If we do not properly complete a transaction to or from your Card Account or Bank Account on time or in the correct amount according to our Agreement with you, we will be liable for your losses.
 However, there are some exceptions.
 We will not be liable, for instance:

-- If through no fault of ours, you do not have enough funds available in your Card Account to complete the transaction.
+- If through no fault of ours, you do not have enough funds available in your Bank Account to complete the transaction;

 - If circumstances beyond our control (such as fire, flood, or computer or communication failure) prevent the completion of the transaction, despite reasonable precautions that we have taken; or

-In case of errors or questions about your Card Account, call us at 844-333-3107, write to us at Fair, 10101 Southwest Freeway, Suite 570, Houston, TX 77074 or email us at [email protected] as soon as possible if you think an error has occurred in your Card Account.
-We must allow you to report an error until sixty (60) days after the earlier of the date you electronically access your Card Account, if the error could be viewed in your electronic history, or the date we sent the FIRST written history on which the error appeared.
+In case of errors or questions about your Card Account or Bank Account, call us at 844-333-3107, write to us at Fair, 10101 Southwest Freeway, Suite 570, Houston, TX 77074 or email us at [email protected] as soon as possible if you think an error has occurred in your Card Account or Bank Account.
+We must allow you to report an error until sixty (60) days after the earlier of the date you electronically access your Card Account or Bank Account, if the error could be viewed in your electronic history, or the date we sent the FIRST written history on which the error appeared.
 You may request a written history of your transactions at any time by calling us at 844-333-3107 or writing to us at Fair, 10101 Southwest Freeway, Suite 570, Houston, TX 77074.

 You will need to tell us: